Che Lovelace: Biography

 In 2017, The New Yorker noted: "Poised on the border between Cubism and realism, Lovelace doesn't really belong to any school; part of the beauty of the show lies in watching the artist establish his own rich vocabulary and letting the work stand on its own.
 He's not afraid of pleasure and knows how much the soul craves color—a refuge during these dark days."
 Reviewing Lovelace's first exhibition in France in 2017, Le Figaro said that his use of landscape and bright colour recalled that of Gauguin and Matisse.

 In a 2018 interview, Lovelace said: "I've seen the landscape in a variety of ways–as a surfer, as a country man growing up in Matura, as an artist in the city, as a participator in cultural events.
 So I always want my work to reflect that."
+He has also said: "I'm not really settled unless I'm trying new things with my work.
+I'm always pushing to the next thing."

+Lovelace's work was shown in 2021 at the gallery Various Small Fires in Los Angeles, his second solo show in the United States.
+His other more recent exhibitions have been Bathers (Nicola Vassell, New York, 2023) and Day Always Comes (Corvi-Mora, London, 2023).

+In 2023, after a selection process led by curator Ekow Eshun, Lovelace was commissioned to create a new artwork to commemorate the 250th anniversary of the baptism of African abolitionist Ottobah Cugoano at St James's, Piccadilly, to be installed in the church entrance on 20 September 2023 – the first permanent artwork anywhere in the world to commemorate Cugoano.
+As described in The Guardian, "Lovelace's work is infused with rich colours and bold shapes and straddles the boundary between magical realism, abstraction and the beauty of the natural world."
+On 22 September, Lovelace was in conversation about his paintings with Rector of St James's Lucy Winkett.

+Honours and recognition

+In April 2025, Lovelace was appointed Chevalier de L'Ordre des Arts et des Lettres (Knight of the Order of Arts and Letters), an honour awarded by the French government, which was presented to him at the Embassy of France in Trinidad and Tobago, in recognition of his "exceptional contributions to the arts and his pivotal role in bringing Caribbean visual expression to the global forefront."